codoom1/SedentaryBproject/README.md

 - `cycle` in {`2011-12`, `2013-14`}
 - `participant_id` (SEQN)

-This is consolidated from `batches/` and can be used to:
+This can be used to:

 - Drive downloads programmatically
 - Generate new batch files (e.g., split by N per file)